 Live in-game wagering is just now taking hold for American punters.
 It has been estimated that in-game bets account for 75% of all sports wagers in the regulated UK market.

 Competition to move into live sports betting through a TV is expected to be fierce.
 DraftKings has already formed strategic partnerships with the DISH Network and SlingTV.
 Bally’s is connected with Sinclair Broadcast Group through regional sports networks.

 It is safe bet to say that other sports betting platforms are angling to get a piece of this market as it begins to evolve.

 As far as fuboTV’s lofty ambitions, they do need to be tailored a bit with an existing sports betting presence in just three states.
-However, one of those states is New Jersey as the biggest market in the country in terms of the monthly sports betting handle.
+However, one of those is New Jersey sportsbooks as the biggest market in the country in terms of the monthly sports betting handle.

 The handle pertains to the total dollar volume of sports bets placed during a specific time frame.
 New Jersey has come close more than once to topping the $1 billion-dollar threshold on a monthly basis.